 Always, always take your medicine exactly as prescribed by your dentist.
 If you are experiencing changes, but are unsure if it is a side effect, read the Dental and Oral Health article from the American Society of Clinical Oncology.
 Ultimately, if you are experiencing changes and are unsure about what it may be and how to treat it, seek a professional opinion from your dentist for cancer patients in Lincoln, NE.

 Finally, if any sort of bleeding becomes evident in the mouth, dip some gauze in ice water and apply pressure to the area.
-Continuous bleeding may also be stopped by rinsing your throat and mouth with ice water.
+You can stop continuous bleeding by rinsing your throat and mouth with ice water.
 If you are undergoing treatment for cancer, know that your dentist for cancer patients in Lincoln, NE is willing to address chemotherapy and your teeth.
 He or she can also address the health of your mouth as a whole and guide you in maintaining your overall well-being.
 They offer affordable dental services to make sure you can maintain your oral health.
 Your comfort and dental health are our top priority!